connexcs/docs/docs/reporting-problems.md

 Customers are bound to face some difficulties and problems throughout their tenure with you.
 Not all problems are the same and require different levels of attention and assistance.

 Resolving problems at the earliest is a necessity when it comes to maximizing positive customer experience.
-To achieve this it is necessary to categorize and prioritize problems based on their severity and impact.
+To achieve this it's necessary to categorize and prioritize problems based on their severity and impact.

 For this, a proper framework is needed.
 This framework is known as a problem escalation matrix.